A central limit theorem for the number of isolated vertices in a preferential attachment random graph: Preliminaries

-The model we study was introduced in~\cite{Dereich2009}.
-We start with a graph $\cG_1$ consisting of one vertex (labelled $ 1 $) and no edges.
-In each discrete time-step $ n $ we now add one vertex, which we label $ n $, and independently for each $ k \in [n-1]$ we add a directed edge from $ n $ to $ k $ with probability
+As mentioned before, the model we study was introduced in~\cite{Dereich2009} and can be described as follows: we start with a graph $\cG_1$ consisting of one vertex (labelled $ 1 $) and no edges.
+At each discrete time step $ n $ we add one vertex labelled $ n $ to the network, and independently for each $ k \in [n-1]$ we add a directed edge from $ n $ to $ k $ with probability

+where $\deg_{n-1}^-(k)$ denotes the \textbf{indegree} of vertex $k$, i.e. the number of edges $ (m,k) $ pointing from younger vertices $ m$ to the older vertex $ k $ in the graph $\cG_{n-1}$ on $ n-1 $ vertices.
+Note that we say vertex $ m $ is younger than vertex $ k $ if $ m >k $.
+The \textbf{attachment function} $f : \N_0 \rightarrow (0,\infty)$ is assumed to satisfy $f(n) \leq n+1$, so that the expression in \eqref{connectionprob} in fact lies between zero and one.
+An example of a preferential attachment graph on 35 vertices build according to these rules is depicted in Figure~\ref{Gn}.